 SEO Reporting Tools

-To be able to measure and track all these metrics, you’ll need some key tools.
+You’ll need some key tools to measure and track all these metrics.
 The most important of these include:

 - Google Search Console Tools